 The Bookstore staff purchases textbooks, student supplies and promotional materials.

-Vendors may contact the Purchasing Department weekdays between 7:45 a.m. and 4:30 p.m.
+Vendors may contact the Purchasing and Risk Management Department weekdays between 7:45 a.m. and 4:30 p.m.
 Appointments are recommended.
-Though other departments may occasionally contact vendors, only the Purchasing Department is authorized to issue purchase orders.
+Though other departments may occasionally contact vendors, only the Purchasing and Risk Management Department is authorized to issue purchase orders.

 Purchases made in the name of the District without an authorized purchase order shall be considered an obligation of the person making the purchase and not an obligation of the District.